Easter Traditions: Palm Sunday

 It has been given the name of Palm Sunday because the people were pleased to see Jesus who they knew to be important.
 It was the custom in Roman times to welcome royalty by waving palm branches and often spreading them on the road.

 Palm trees grew on the side of the road and the people took some branches and waved them in the air and shouted 'Hosanna' (which means 'God Saves' in Hebrew).
-They also put some branches on the road to make it easier for the donkey to walk on the rocky road.
+They also put some branches on the road to make it easier for the donkey to walk on the rocky ground.

 The Passover Festival dates from about 4,000 years ago when Jewish people remember that God saved them from slavery in Egypt.
 Jesus was a Jew and so celebrated the Passover.
 The Jewish calendar follows the cycle of the moon, so the date changes a bit every year.